 The Labour Court:

-(a) hears all appeals of Adjudication Officer’s decisions under the various Employment Rights and Pension Acts enactments
+(c) hears appeals of Adjudication Officer’s recommendations/decisions made under the Industrial Relations Acts

 (d) establishes Joint Labour Committees and decide on questions concerning their operation

 (f) investigates complaints of breaches of codes of practice made under the Industrial Relations Act, 1990 (following consideration of the complaint by the Workplace Relations Commission)

 (g) gives its opinion as to the interpretation of a code of practice made under the Industrial Relations Act, 1990

 (h) investigates disputes (where negotiating arrangements are not in place) under the Industrial Relations (Amendment) Act, 2001 as amended by the Industrial Relations (Miscellaneous Provisions) Act, 2004 and the Industrial Relations (Amendment) Act 2015